MariuszUrban/mariuszurban/README.md

 ### At the moment I'm working on:

 ### - Movie for Mood
 movie search app which purpose is to find movie suggestions that are based on user's emotions or feelings.
 It gives a new way of finding a suitable movie     proposition, matching to user's moods or atmoshpere they are in at the moment.
-Also, the goal of the app is to propose unique findings of movies you have never heard before and are definiately worth to watch, spreading at the same time knowlege of cinema history.
+Also, the goal of the app is to propose unique findings of movies you have never heard before and which are definiately worth to watch.

-After creating an account, you can create your profile or start to browse, adding propostions to a watchlist.
-Or you can just go for quick search.
+After creating an account, you can set up your profile and add movies to a watchlist, or just go for quick search.
 But first, express yourself!

 ### - Art Finder